bollu/alok-bollu/word2blank/word2blank/README.md

 # TODO
 - [train vanilla word2vec](https://radimrehurek.com/gensim/models/word2vec.html)
+- I might have fucked up by flattening the corpus into sentences.
+Is this the problem?
+If so, that explains a lot.

 # Ideas
 - Dot product `<v|` is linear functional (V -> R).
 Consider using other